BioJulia/Bio.jl/README.md

 If you have a question about
 contributing or using this package, our [Gitter chat room][gitter-url] would be the best starting place to communicate with other users and developers.
-You may also finding visiting the [Bio category of the julia discourse site](https://discourse.julialang.org/c/domain/bio) helpful.
+You are encouraged to use the [Bio category of the Julia discourse site](https://discourse.julialang.org/c/domain/bio) for technical questions.

 ## Roadmap